European Marine Energy Centre: Wave power testing at EMEC, Billia Croo

 EMEC's wave test facility is situated on the western edge of the Orkney mainland, in an area with high wave energy potentials in Europe.
 The exposed North Sea location means the island group is subjected to the powerful dynamic forces of the North Atlantic Ocean, with the highest wave recorded by EMEC reaching over 18 meters.
 Construction of the wave test facility was completed in October 2003, and operational activities commenced shortly thereafter.
 The centre's facilities consist of five cabled test berths, ranging from 50 to 70 m water depth off Billia Croo, Stromness on the Orkney mainland (some 2 km offshore), and two shallow water berths situated close to EMEC's onshore substation.

+Wave technologies tested

 The following technologies have been installed and tested at the Billia Croo wave test site: